Italian nationalism: 1830s to 1848

 Vincenzo Gioberti in 1843 in his book On the Civil and Moral Primacy of the Italians, advocated a federal state of Italy led by the Pope.

-Camillo Benso, the future Prime Minister of the Kingdom of Sardinia and afterwards the Kingdom of Italy, worked as an editor for the nationalist Italian newspaper Il Risorgimento in the 1840s.
+Camillo Benso, Count of Cavour, the future Prime Minister of the Kingdom of Sardinia and afterwards the Kingdom of Italy, worked as an editor for the nationalist Italian newspaper Il Risorgimento in the 1840s.
 Cavour was a clear example of civic nationalism with a high consideration for values including freedom, tolerance, equality, and individual rights compatible with a sober nationalism.

 Economic nationalism influenced businessmen and government authorities to promote a united Italy.
 Prior to unification, tariff walls held between the Italian states and the disorganized railway system prevented economic development of the peninsula.
 Prior to the revolutions of 1848, Carlo Cattaneo advocated an economic federation of Italy.